 Your set point weight is estimated to be a range of 10-20 pounds that your body will be comfortable in and easy to maintain.
-It's like your body's own thermostat based on body fat percentage.
+It's like your body's own thermostat.
 Your body is just trying to keep you alive and surviving.
 If there were a famine, your body's survival would be threatened, so it would attempt to compensate by decreasing your metabolism and your motivation to move.

 Your body views a diet the same way it views a famine - it adjust by lowering your metabolic rate and decreasing your motivation to exercise.
 If your body drops below your set point, you'll likely feel tired, cold, and with no energy to workout.
 Your brain also compensates by increasing food thoughts, so you think about food all the time to increase your desire to seek out food.
 If you were in a famine, this would be a great thing!
 You'd be motivated to seek out food to keep you alive.
 Yet, in our culture, we view it as a "lack of willpower."